dune-universe/dune-universe/packages/travis-opam.1.5.0/README-travis.md

 ### Changing the version of opam

-By default, the CI scripts are using the latest RC release of opam *2.0.0*.
+By default, the CI scripts are using the latest release of opam *2.0.1*.
 To use a different version of opam, use:

 ```yaml